 How do I apply?

-1. Schedule an advising session with the NSE Advisor, Room 201 Franklin Hall, to go over important program and application details.
+1. Attend a group advising session or schedule an individual advising session with the NSE Advisor, Room 201 Franklin Hall, to go over important program and application details.

 2. Download the NSE Application Packet from myCampus, Tools, Forms and Documents http://international.umf.maine.edu/national/download-nse-application-packet-pdf/

-3. Submit your completed application, references, transcripts and application fee by the deadline listed above.
+3. Submit your completed application, including supporting documents, and application fee by the deadline listed above.

 On Plan A, students pay the in-state or resident tuition/fees of and to their host campus.
 UMF students are not eligible to participate on Plan A. On Plan B, students pay their normal tuition/fees to their home campus.
 Room and meals are always paid to the host campus.
 UMF is a Plan B school, which means you can only attend schools that are also Plan B or Plan A/B.